Featured

 DeLovie Kwagala

 - Your debut full-length album RAW SPACE has been critically acclaimed and very well received.
-Can you tell me about the conceptual basis of it and the creative process?
+Can you tell me about the conceptual basis and creative process behind it?

-- Authentically Plastic: The conceptual side of it was really about how there's a specific kind of techno that has come to dominate all of electronic music.
-Obviously, the four by four techno has risen to a kind of a dominant place.
-Because it has so much power and is so widespread, it has kind of suppressed other possibilities, other technos that might exist.
-In a way I feel like what I'm doing with the Raw Space is trying to simulate or rather allow certain other possible technos to emerge.
-Mostly [it is done] by engaging with traditional rhythms and scales, that are very different.
-It's inspired by Kadodi which is a form of ritualistic music from Eastern Uganda.
-And also some music from Northern Uganda.
-So it's really trying to go with the texture and the scales of that music and infuse it with techno sensibility.
-Just to see what else is possible.
+Authentically Plastic: The concept behind it was really about how a specific kind of techno has come to dominate electronic music.
+Obviously, four-on-the-floor techno has become dominant, and because it’s so powerful and widespread, it has tended to suppress other possible forms of techno.
+In a way, what I’m trying to do with RAW SPACE is create space for other potential forms of techno to emerge.
+Mostly, I do this by engaging with traditional rhythms and scales that are very different.
+It’s inspired by Kadodi, a form of ritualistic music from Eastern Uganda, as well as some music from Northern Uganda.
+The idea is to work with the textures and scales of that music and infuse it with a techno sensibility, just to explore what else is possible.

 - Can you talk about the practical side of producing this body of work?

-- Authentically Plastic: I produced it while in my studio, in Kampala.
+Authentically Plastic: I produced it in my studio in Kampala.
 My process always starts with noise.
-What I mean by that is that I begin from a noisy position, for example, with lots of effects on the channel already from the start.
-And using that to compose.
-Or often starting to compose not in the studio, but outside where I can move around.
-Being outside just with my computer and a Bluetooth speaker which results in the sound being contaminated from the start.
-Then from this noisy position only gradually I narrow it down when I'm starting to mix in the studio.
-The way I produce is a very non-linear process, of adding and taking away, layering different meters and scales on top of each other, distortion, noise, while adding a certain sophistication to it as opposed to just assaulting people with noise.
+What I mean by that is I begin from a noisy position—often starting with lots of effects already applied to the channel.
+I use that as a foundation to compose.
+Sometimes I don't even start in the studio; I'll be outside, just with my computer and a Bluetooth speaker, which results in the sound being “contaminated” from the start.
+From there, I gradually narrow things down when I move into the studio to mix.
+My production process is very non-linear—it's about adding and removing layers, combining different meters and scales, distortion, and noise, while also adding a certain sophistication to it.
+It’s not just about assaulting the listener with noise; it's about creating something dynamic and purposeful.

 - What are your tools or music instruments of choice?

-- Authentically Plastic: I use a DAW, because that's most accessible to me.
-Hardware is not so accessible in Kampala.
-It's something that I would love to learn how to do later, but right now, it's not possible because of the price, hence Digital Audio Workstation has become the natural choice and that is just because of the accessibility.
+Authentically Plastic: I use a DAW because it's the most accessible option for me.
+Hardware isn’t as accessible in Kampala.
+It’s something I’d love to explore more in the future, but right now, it's not feasible due to the high cost.
+That's why a Digital Audio Workstation has become the natural choice—it’s simply more accessible.

-The conceptual side of it was really about how there's a specific kind of techno that has come to dominate all of electronic music.
-Obviously, the four by four techno has risen to a kind of a dominant place.
-Because it has so much power and is so widespread, it has kind of suppressed other possibilities, other technos that might exist
+The conceptual side of it was really about how a specific kind of techno has come to dominate electronic music.
+Obviously, four-on-the-floor techno has risen to a dominant position.
+Because it is so powerful and widespread, it has somewhat suppressed other possibilities and forms of techno that could exist.

 The African artist has an aura of that “authenticity”, that rawness, which many western institutions/individuals are more than happy to appropriate at all costs, or even worse, at no cost.
 People in the Global South are perpetually fucked by western capital.

-The above quote comes from an essay All Eyes on the Margins: The Culture Industry and Labor Relations in East Africa by Authentically Plastic on Dweller Forever Blog.
+The above quote comes from the essay All Eyes on the Margins: The Culture Industry and Labor Relations in East Africa by Authentically Plastic on Dweller Forever Blog.

-- Being somewhat on the forefront of artists who represent Eastern Africa and Uganda, I want to dig deeper into your experience with institutions and also invite anyone who is reading this interview to read the essay.
-Could you explain what made you write it?
+- Being at the forefront of representing Eastern African and Ugandan artists, I want to dig deeper into your experience with institutions and also encourage readers to check out your essay.
+Could you explain what prompted you to write it?

 ANTI-MASS club night by Samra Mayanjs

-- If you would have to choose one of your works to put in a time capsule for future generations to find, which one would it be?
+- If you had to choose one of your works to put in a time capsule for future generations to find, which one would it be?

 Authentically-Plastic-2.jpeg